transparency-dev/trillian-tessera/deployment/README.md

 This directory contains configuration-as-code to deploy Trillian Tessera to supported infrastructure:
  - `modules`: terraform modules to configure infrastructure for running a Tessera log.
    + `gcp`: a Tessera GCP specific terraform module.
+   + `aws`: a Tessera AWS specific terraform module.
- - `live`: example terragrunt configurations for deploying to different environments which use the modules
+ - `live`: example terragrunt configurations for deploying to different environments which use the modules.

 ## Prerequisites